Domain hack: Examples

 Yahoo! acquired blo.gs on June 14, 2005, and del.icio.us on December 9, 2005.

 On September 11, 2007, name servers for .me were delegated by IANA to the Government of Montenegro, with a two-year transition period for existing .yu names to be transferred to .me.
 One of the first steps taken in deploying .me online was to create .its.me as a domain space for personal sites.
 Many potential domain hacks, such as love.me and buy.me, were held back by the registry as premium names for later auction.

-On December 15, 2009, Google launched its own URL shortener under the domain goo.gl using the ccTLD of Greenland.
+On December 15, 2009, Google launched its now discontinued Google URL Shortener under the domain goo.gl using the ccTLD of Greenland.
 YouTube subsequently launched youtu.be using the ccTLD of Belgium.
 In 2015 Google used the domain hack abc.xyz for their newly launched Alphabet Inc.

 Working with Bit.ly, The New York Times launched an URL shortener in late 2009 under the domain nyti.ms using the ccTLD of Montserrat.
 The need to serve shorter URLs for Twitter was cited as a reason for the shortener.

 In March 2010, National Public Radio launched its own URL shortener under the domain n.pr using the ccTLD of Puerto Rico.
 The n.pr domain is currently used to link to an NPR story page by its ID and is one of the shortest possible domain hacks.

 In late 2010, Apple launched a URL shortener at the domain itun.es, using the ccTLD of Spain, in a similar move to Google's goo.gl.
 Unlike goo.gl, which was public and could be used for any web address, itun.es is used only for iTunes Ping URL shortening.

 Spotify also uses the URL Shortener spoti.fi, using the ccTLD of Finland, to link to artist, partners, playlists, albums and songs.
 Flickr uses flic.kr for their URL shortening, using the ccTLD of South Korea. ta.co redirects to Taco Bell's official website.
 In 2006, Red Bull GmbH registered the domain win.gs to use for shortened URLs.

+English words that end in ch can be hosted on the Swiss TLD (e.g., codesear.ch ("search"); freshte.ch ("tech"); swit.ch).